 A Good Designer never reveals his Source, a Good Marketer needs to.

-You’re going to market the event on several social media channels, and there will be call-to-action links redirecting to your website, landing page, or registration page.
+You’re going to market the event to sell your event tickets on several social media channels, and there will be call-to-action links redirecting to your website, landing page, or registration page.
 A little code can help you find out which source is landing the maximum hits, and this way, you can accelerate promotions on that particular website or application.
 At the same time, you can stop putting in efforts with channels that aren’t meeting your standards.
 Hitler was a villain and everything, but he did teach us some basic principles of survival of the fittest.
 That’s one thing to R.I.P with, Adolf!

 Always remember, every action you carry out can be scaled to fit larger needs.
 Your call-to-action isn’t just a button or link; it can do lots more if used significantly.
 And if you can’t twist and extract the last drop of juice from a dried lemon, make lemonade and sell it for 20 bucks, what kind of presenter are you, anyway?